 Vacancy periods are market driven.
 Homes rent more slowly between Thanksgiving and New Years.
 Location and price effect vacancy as well.

 Statistics indicate that 75% of renters own pets.
 Restricting pets reduces the number of available qualified residents.
 Pets should be screened and pet references checked out.
-We normally charge pet fees (one-time) for each pet and the tenant is also responsible for any damage causedto the rental property by the pet.
+We normally charge an initial and monthly pet fees.
+The tenant is responsible for any damage caused to the rental property by the pet.
+Pet fees are not deposits and do not go toward pet damages.

 It is common to restrict smoking inside the property.
 This does not significantly reduce the marketability of the property.